joochanshin/Interview-Prep/Data Science/dataScience.md

 4. What is linear regression?
 What do the terms P-value, coefficient, R-Squared value mean?
 What is the significance of each of these components?

 **Answer**: **Linear regression** is an analysis that assesses whether one or more predictor variables explain the dependent (criterion) variable.
 The **p-value** for each term tests the null hypothesis that the coefficient is equal to zero (no effect).
 A low p-value (< 0.05) indicates that you can reject the null hypothesis.
 In other words, a predictor that has a low p-value is likely to be a meaningful addition to your model because changes in the predictor's value are related to changes in the response variable. **Regression coefficients** represent the mean change in the response variable for one unit of change in the predictor variable while holding other predictors in the model constant. **R-squared** is a statistical measure of how close the data are to the fitted regression line.
 It is also known as the coefficient of determination, or the coefficient of multiple determination for multiple regression.

+5. What are the assumptions required for linear regression?

+**Answer**: There are four major assumptions: 1.
+There is a linear relationship between the dependent variables and the regressors, meaning the model you are creating actually fits the data, 2.
+The errors or residuals of the data are normally distributed and independent from each other, 3.
+There is minimal multicollinearity between explanatory variables, and 4.
+Homoscedasticity.
+This means the variance around the regression line is the same for all values of the predictor variable.